karl-rousseau/HybridTvViewer/README.md

     * bringing **HTML5 video tag** notation within [HbbTV V2.0 only](https://www.hbbtv.org/resource-library/#specifications)
   * following old MHP AITX structure
   * handling some CEA-2014 notations
-  * implementing a subset of OIPF objects (including **OpApp** tuner scanning features)
+  * implementing a subset of OIPF objects (with optional ones: +PVR +DL ...)
+  * replacing device manufacturer's portal using [OpApps TS 103 606](https://www.hbbtv.org/resource-library/specifications/#spec-operator-applications-opapps) features
 - OHTV (Open Hybrid TV) : similar to HbbTV and used for example at [iCON TV](http://able.kbs.co.kr/enter/tal_view.php?mseq=16&pcg=&pgseq=&no=270211) in KOREA by the national broadcaster *KBS* since 2010.
 Since 2016, it is now named IBB (Integrated Broadcast Broadband) defined by [ITU-R BT.2267-6](https://www.itu.int/dms_pub/itu-r/opb/rep/R-REP-BT.2267-6-2016-PDF-E.pdf)
 - BML (Broadcast Markup Language) : similar to HbbTV and defined by ARIB STD B-24 standard used in JAPAN over ISDB-T broadcasted channels like [*NHK*](https://www.nhk.or.jp/strl/publica/bt/en/fe0003-1.html)
-- CE-HTML (Consumer Electronics HTML) : nowadays less used and only found on old devices
+- CE-HTML (Consumer Electronics HTML) : nowadays less used and only found on old devices.
 - OIPF (Open IPTV Forum) : used on some STB.
-Since 2014 activities have been transfered to HbbTV association
+Since 2014 activities have been transfered to HbbTV association.
-- ATSC (Advanced Television Systems Committee) : broadcast standard in US where [ATSC V3](https://www.atsc.org/standards/atsc-3-0-standards/) follows HbbTV V2
+- **ATSC** (Advanced Television Systems Committee) : broadcast standard in USA where [ATSC V3](https://www.atsc.org/standards/atsc-3-0-standards/) follows HbbTV V2
 - [OpenCaster](https://github.com/aventuri/opencaster) : if you want to broadcast your application using an USB modulator (such as next Hides Inc one), you can package your TS file and broadcast it using this free software.
 - [Hides Inc](http://www.hides.com.tw/product_opencaster_eng.html) : this company is selling an USB DVB-T modulator named UT-100C.